Chris

 2% on income above £4,189

-The NI rates and thresholds for 2023/24 are reflected in the NI category letter table below and you can use this NI calculator to determine how much NIC you need to deduct from employee pay based on their income.
+The NI rates and thresholds for 2024/25 are shown in the NI category letter table below.
+For further information on employee NI contributions and how much NIC you need to deduct from employee pay you can refer to our dedicated employee NI calculator article for employed staff specifically.

 Category Letterup to £1,048£1,048 to £4,189Over £4,189